Where to See the Best Sunset in Santorini

 Fira is the capital city of Santorini and it offers a wide selection of hotels.
 Chances are pretty high that you will stay there at least for a few nights.
 Fira isn’t known for its sunsets but trust me you can witness some pretty amazing sunsets there too!
 And it’s less crowded than Oia so that’s definitely a plus point.

-Sunset spot nr.
+Fira Sunset Spot nr.
 1 – Franco’s Bar

-We arrived to Fira in the afternoon and I was searching for a place to have a coffee with a nice view.
+We arrived in Fira in the afternoon and I was searching for a place to have a coffee with a nice view.
 That’s how we ended up in Franco’s Bar.
 The bar was practically empty and there were no other people around us on the terrace.
 As the view was just perfect we decided to stay here for sunset.
 What a great decision we made!

 The only downside of the bar is that it’s quite pricy.
 Coffees, beers, ciders, and wines cost around €6-10 while cocktails are between €15-20.